-Remember, sound exists in time, and so must you.
+Remember, sound exists in time and so must you.
 It can take practice to hear the world differently.
-You might want to walk and listen only during part of your walk.
-Or when sitting.
+You might want to listen during only part of your walk, or even when sitting.

 I also invite you to upload your own comments and thoughts to discuss your listening experiences with myself and others on our Facebook Group here.

 If walking with others, no talking (unless crucial)